 Leftover green bean casserole can be stored in an airtight container in the fridge for up to 7 days.
-If you’d like to freeze, I recommend freezing before baking it.
-See the above instructions on how to freeze green bean casserole.
+If you’d like to freeze, I recommend freezing before baking it (see above instructions.)

 To reheat, place the casserole in the microwave and heat until warm OR place in a baking dish in the oven for roughly 10 minutes at 350ºF.
 If you’d like to maintain some of the crunchiness from the fried onions, I recommend baking it!

 Get ready to dig into this creamy and delicious side dish!